mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/ack.md

 - Print the file names and the number of matches for each file only `ack --count --files-with-matches "{{search_pattern}}"`

-- List all values that can be used with `--type`
+- List all the values that can be used with `--type` `ack --help-types`
-`ack --help-types`